 The Plan Sponsor at any time for any reason may amend, change or terminate (in whole or in part) the Plan without the consent of any Eligible Employee or any other persons entitled to receive payment of benefits under the Plan.

-IN WITNESS WHEREOF, this Plan has been adopted by the Employer on this 20th day of December, 2022, effective January 1, 2023.
+IN WITNESS WHEREOF, this Plan has been adopted by the Employer and effective January 1, 2025.

-ASAHI KASEI AMERICA, INC.
+ASAHI KASEI AMERICA, INC By: Takuma Miura